FMS 1:18 FCX18 LC80 Toyota Land Cruiser 80 V2 RTR

 Portal axles increase ground clearance while maintaining scale-accurate proportions.
 This improves obstacle traversal and reduces differential hang-ups in technical terrain.

-The two-speed transmission allows quick switching between:
+The two-speed transmission allows quick switching between the following:

 • High gear for trail movement